gabeklein/entangled-io/README.md

 /* Launch the resulting interface as an endpoint for runtime.
-   Here, `listen` will create an Express instance for you (and route to "/") You still can spread into an existing express app, if you want to, though! */
+   Here, `listen` will create an Express instance for you (and route to "/") You can spread into an existing express app if you want to though! */

 api.listen(8080);